xolox/python-vcs-repo-mgr/README.rst

 The Python package `vcs-repo-mgr` provides a command line program and Python API to perform common operations (in the context of packaging/deployment) on `version control`_ repositories.
-It's currently tested on Python 2.6, 2.7 and 3.4.
+It's currently tested on cPython 2.6, 2.7, 3.4 and 3.5 and PyPy (2.7).
 Bazaar_, Mercurial_ and Git_ repositories are currently supported.

 .. contents::
    :local: